Guidelines to creating an internship proposal

 to learn more about earning credit for your internship, and where it can be applied in your major.

-Some students do internships for the experience, without seeking college credit.
+Many students do internships for the experience, without seeking college credit.